Updated: October 16, 2021

 2. Felicia Leatherwood Brush

 This brush with its firm yet, flexible teeth make it a gentle detangling option for 4C natural hair.
-(This brush is hard to find online, but we’ve found it here)
+(This brush is hard to find online, but we’ve found it here, and you can now buy it on Amazon here!)

 3. EZ Detangler Brush